Bristol Swifts 2026 Blog

 Yesterday my second swift returned.
 This one belongs to nb2 west.
 A question I’m often asked is are the same birds the first back each year.
 The answer is no. It’s impossible to tell individual birds apart, so all I can do is identify which boxes are occupied first.
 I’ve never in all the time I’ve been keeping records ever had the same box occupied first in consecutive years.
 This year nb5 north was the first box occupied (18th April), last year it was the 6th box occupied on 2nd May.
 Nb2 west who arrived yesterday was the 4th box occupied in 2025.

 Some of the swifts that have been moving up through France over the last few days are just beginning to arrive in the UK.
 Yesterday Portland Bill Bird Observatory recorded 45, their highest daily total of the year so far.
-More are set to join them either today or tomorrow with over 6000 sighted just across the North Sea in Breskens in Holland.
+More are set to join them either today or tomorrow with over 6000 sighted just across the North Sea in Breskens in The Netherlands.
 With the weather set fair we should be in for a real treat over the coming days.

 Wednesday 22nd April